 The Company has various financial instruments including cash, receivables, accounts payable and accrued liabilities and accounts payable and accrued liabilities - related parties.
-The carrying values of cash and cash equivalents, receivables, accounts payable and accrued liabilities, and accounts payable and accrued liabilities - related parties approximate their fair values due to the short-term nature of these financial instruments.
+The carrying values of cash, receivables, accounts payable and accrued liabilities, and accounts payable and accrued liabilities - related parties approximate their fair values due to the short-term nature of these financial instruments.